 Secondary market (resale) properties

-- Standard practice is 14 days to sign the formal ASP after the PASP
+- Common market practice is about 14 days to sign the formal ASP after the PASP

-- If the ASP is delayed beyond the usual 14-day window, solicitors often need to stamp and register the PASP as well (stamping fee HK$100)
+- If the ASP is delayed beyond this typical window, solicitors often need to stamp and register the PASP as well (stamping fee HK$100)

-- The 14-day period is market convention, not a statutory hard limit — but exceeding it can trigger additional stamping and registration requirements depending on the transaction structure
+- The 14-day period is market convention, not a statutory hard limit — the actual timing depends on the agreement between the parties and whether additional stamping requirements are triggered

 Stamp duty deadline: 30 calendar days